sirarsalih/node-server-ar-drone/README.md

 2. Start up cmd or terminal and execute the following command:
 <p><code>npm install</code></p>

-This installs the following frameworks and library:
+This installs the following framework and libraries:

 - <a href="http://expressjs.com/" target="_blank">Express</a> framework, which is a lightweight version of Node.js.
 - ar-drone library: This library is used to fly the drone.